State mapmaker brings creativity, whimsy to Ohio road maps

 The first map he designed on his own came in 2001-2002.
 That’s also when Hull began what would become an inside joke on the maps: including a photo of his daughter.

 “Because we had seat belt laws, I was looking for a stock picture of a kid in a car seat.
-I found one, but it was $160,” he said, with an easy laugh.
+I found one, but it was $160,” he said with an easy laugh.
 The department balked at the expense.
 “So I thought, well, I’ve got a 6-year-old.
 I’ll just throw her in the back of the van and take her picture.”

 Ashley Hull has appeared in every state map since.
 Unbeknownst to most of the general public, they’ve been watching her grow up — in photos while camping, biking, driving or laughing with high school friends.